 What is Legion Loader?

-Legion Loader is a malicious program that is designed to infect systems with about two or three (or more) other programs of this kind.
-Research shows that Legion Loader is used to spread information stealers (like Vidar, Predator the Thief and Raccoon Stealer), backdoors, cryptocurrency stealer and a cryptocurrency miner.
-Legion Loader can cause a lot of problems, if a system is infected with this malware or any other malicious software that got installed through, then it should be removed from the system as soon possible.
+Legion Loader is a malicious program designed to infect systems with 2-3 other programs of this type (or more).
+Research shows that Legion Loader is used to spread information stealers (such as Vidar, Predator the Thief and Raccoon Stealer), backdoors, cryptocurrency stealers and a cryptocurrency miner.
+Legion Loader can thus cause many problems.
+If a system is infected with this malware (or other malicious software installed through it), it should be removed immediately.

-All the aforementioned information stealers are designed to record details that could be used to generate revenue in one or another way.
-For example, Vidar can steal IP addresses, browsing history, cryptocurrency wallets, saved passwords, data from messaging clients, and so on.
-Also, this malware can take screenshots and infect systems with the GandCrab 5.0.4 ransomware.
-Predator the Thief is capable of recording cookies, saved logins, passwords, and other information save on web browsers.
-Also, it is capable of stealing credentials of Steam, Discord, FileZilla, and WinFTP clients.
-Racoon Stealer can be used to steal passwords, browser cookies and auto-fill data that is saved on victims browser, also, it can be used as tool to steal cryptocurrency wallet details.
-What all these malicious programs have in common is that cyber criminals behind them use them to steal sensitive information.
-As a rule, they target information that could be misused to make fraudulent transactions, purchases, and perform actions that could help them to generate revenue and would cause victims financial loss.
-Furthermore, one of the Legion Loader's payloads is some backdoor.
-Software of this type allows cyber criminals to control infected machines remotely, it provides them with remote access to a victim's computer.
+The aforementioned information stealers record details that could be used to generate revenue in various ways.
+For example, Vidar can steal IP addresses, browsing histories, cryptocurrency wallets, saved passwords, data from messaging clients, and so on.
+This malware can also take screenshots and infect systems with GandCrab 5.0.4 ransomware.
+Predator the Thief is capable of recording cookies, saved logins, passwords, and other information saved on web browsers.
+It is capable of stealing credentials of Steam, Discord, FileZilla, and WinFTP clients.
+Racoon Stealer can be used to steal passwords, browser cookies and auto-fill data that is saved on victims' browsers.
+It can also be used to steal cryptocurrency wallet details.
+All of these malicious programs are employed by cyber criminals to steal sensitive information.
+Generally, they target details that can be misused to make fraudulent transactions and purchases, and perform actions to generate revenue, thereby causing victims financial loss.
+Furthermore, one of the Legion Loader's payloads is a 'backdoor'.
+Software of this type allows cyber criminals to control infected machines remotely - it provides them with remote access to victims' computers.
 Typically, backdoors are used to infect computers with additional malware and perform other malicious tasks.
-Furthermore, Legion Loader contains a built-in PowerShell-based cryptocurrency stealer that checks for used cryptocurrency wallets and steals wallet files and stored cryptocurrency related credentials.
-It uploads all stolen information to a command and control (C&C server) controlled by cyber criminals.
-One more thing that Legion Loader is capable of is installation a cryptocurrency miner.
+Furthermore, Legion Loader contains a built-in PowerShell-based cryptocurrency stealer, which checks for used cryptocurrency wallets and steals wallet files and stored cryptocurrency-related credentials.
+It uploads the stolen information to a command and control (C&C) server controlled by cyber criminals.
+Legion Loader is also able to install a cryptocurrency miner.
 Programs of this type use computer hardware to mine cryptocurrency.
-In most cases this process causes high GPU and/or CPU usage, it causes higher electricity consumption which leads to higher electricity bills.
-Generally speaking, software of this kind is being distributed with a purpose to generate revenue at the victim's expense.
+In most cases, this process causes high GPU and/or CPU usage and increases electricity consumption, thus leading to higher electricity bills.
+Generally, software of this type is distributed to generate revenue at the victim's expense.

 |Name||Legion Loader virus|